 Hiking is the preferred way to arrive at our club, and connects you with the values and traditions of our founders and members.
-We also supply directions below for how to reach us by motor vehicle or bus.
+Whenever possible, please hike in or share rides to the club, as parking is very limited in our parking lot and in the surrounding communities along Ridge Avenue and Panoramic Highway.
+We supply directions below for how to reach us by motor vehicle or bus.

 We recommend obtaining a Mt.
 Tamalpais trail map, which can be purchased in downtown Mill Valley, REI, or wherever trail maps are sold.
 See links below to online trail map PDFs.